Gravitational Positivity Bounds on Higgs-Portal Dark Matter: Introduction

 Constraints can also be placed on renormalizable interactions by exploiting gravitational positivity bounds~\cite{Tokuda:2020mlf}.
 Assuming that gravity is UV-completed by a weakly coupled string theory, the renormalizable theory must satisfy bounds imposed by this UV gravitational completion.
 These constraints are referred to as gravitational positivity bounds~\cite{Tokuda:2020mlf} (see also~\cite{Hamada:2018dde} for related arguments involving Regge states coupled to the graviton, and~\cite{Aoki:2021ckh,Noumi:2021uuv,Noumi:2022zht,Aoki:2023khq,Kim:2024iud} for applications to the SM and phenomenological models).

 In this paper, we derive gravitational positivity bounds for the renormalizable Higgs-portal scalar DM interactions and discuss their phenomenological implications.
-This paper is organized as follows.
+The remainder of this paper is organized as follows.
 In Section~\ref{sec:model}, we introduce the Lagrangian of the model.
 In Section~\ref{sec:posi}, we review the derivation of gravitational positivity bounds for renormalizable interactions and present the bounds obtained for the Higgs-portal scalar DM model.
-In Section~\ref{sec:dm_pheno}, we discuss the phenomenological implications of these bounds for the Higgs-portal real scalar DM model.
+In Section~\ref{sec:dm_pheno}, we discuss the phenomenological implications of these bounds.
 Finally, in Section~\ref{sec:summary}, we summarize our findings and outline directions for future work.